mrdk/mind/doc/streams.rst

       Read one character from the current stream. :word:`line#` is updated if the character is an "end of line" symbol.

-.. word:: current@	( -- char ) |K|, "current-fetch"
+.. word:: current@	( -- n ) |K|, "current-fetch"

-      Put the character at the current position of the current stream onto the stack.
+   Put the value at the current position of the current stream onto the stack.
+This is only defined if :word:`valid` returns :word:`true`; however a stream may return a specific end-of-stream value.

+.. word:: valid?        ( -- flag ) |K|, "valid-question"

+   Return :word:`true` if the end of the stream is not yet reached.

-.. word:: eos		( -- flag ) |K|, "e-o-s"
+.. word:: eos		( -- flag ) "e-o-s"

       Test whether the end of the current stream is reached.